 Reaching Customers on Their Level with Mobile Trade-in Technology

 Consumers aren’t going to put up with friction in the smartphone-buying process anymore (just ask carriers).
 They can make purchases with just a few taps of the finger on their mobile devices—and they expect you to match this level of speed and convenience.

 Achieving expertise on a mobile platform appeals to the customers who are using smartphones in your retail environment.
 And the mobile buyback process is no exception, which has the added advantage of unlocking revenue for your business.
 Mobile trade-in technology helps customers trade their devices in at their peak value—a lucrative opportunity for you as well.

 Mobile trade-in technology can help you transform your retail smartphone sales in multiple ways, including:

 - Supporting Targeted Promotions: Identify a subscriber’s device and push notifications with alerts about his/her smartphone’s value.
 Promotions for new phones can be targeted at consumers who may have damaged phones.

 - Accurately Assess Phone Value: Automatically identifying a phone’s model addresses a leading cause for inaccurate trade-in values.
 Make sure consumers are getting the right amount of money in their pockets to spend in your store.

 - Self-Service Buybacks: Consumers don’t want intrusive sales processes anymore.
 Mobile trade-in technology lets customers go through buyback processes any time anywhere without having to go to your store.
 In the store, the technology can automate many of your trade-in processes to free up sales resources until a representative is necessary.

 These are just a few of the ways mobile trade-in technology can transform the retail experience.
-But if you want to learn more about streamlining buyback processes, download our free white paper, 15 Steps to Creating an Efficient Mobile Trade-in Program.
+But if you want to learn more about streamlining buyback processes, download our free white paper, 16 Steps to Optimize Your Mobile Trade-in Program.